A comprehensive resource for safe and responsible laser use

 Clearly this is not for consumer purchases.
 The minimum order is 5 pieces, and the supplier can provide up to 5000 pieces for a business.

 One of the website’s bulleted features does state that it is for "point & entertainment" but this does not make it a toy.
 A toy is generally defined as a product marketed and intended for persons under 14 years of age.
 "Entertainment" is a very wide category of activity of which a person under 14 years of age playing with a product is a small subset.

 The second and third AAO “toy" references are the only ones where a laser could be considered to be marketed as a toy.
 These two listings, from the same company, do say the laser can be used for "children's entertainment.”
 This could be interpreted either as a toy, or alternatively as a device for adults to entertain children.
-However, both products are no longer available so a parent could not buy this (as of December 22 2013).
+However, both products are no longer available so a parent could not buy them (as of December 22 2013).

 The fourth AAO “toy" reference is from a site titled "TechToys2Go, Your Gadget Source".
 While the website’s name contains the word "toy,” the listing for this product clearly states, in all caps, “THIS IS NOT A TOY”: